Track II: Biblical studies and Literature

 Research Interests: History and theory of rhetoric, moral philosophy, and tragedy; the essay and autobiography.

-Honors and Awards: Award for Excellence in Course Design (Chicago Center for Teaching, 2014).
-Francis X. Kinahan Award for Excellence in Teaching Writing (Writing Program, 2014).
+Awards/Fellowships: Award for Excellence in Course Design (Chicago Center for Teaching, 2014).
+Francis X. Kinahan Award for Excellence in Teaching Writing (University Writing Program, 2014).
 Jacob K. Javits Fellowship (U.S. Dept. of Ed., 2011-15).
 Lois R. and Maurice J. Beznos Fellowship in Comparative Literature (2010-2015).

-Track I: English and Spanish
+Track I: Japanese and English

-Research Interests: French Renaissance and Enlightenment; 18th- and 19th-century novel; modern philosophy
+Research Interests: French Renaissance and Enlightenment; 18th- and 19th-century novel; modern philosophy.

 Track II: Literature and Philosophy